aigoncharov/reducer-class/README.md

 ### Running several reducers for the same action

-If you have declare several reducer functions corresponding to the same action `reducer-class` runs all of them serially (it uses its own implementation of (reduce-reducers)[https://github.com/redux-utilities/reduce-reducers]).
+If you have declare several reducer functions corresponding to the same action `reducer-class` runs all of them serially.
+It uses its own implementation of (reduce-reducers)[https://github.com/redux-utilities/reduce-reducers].
 The order is defined by [Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys).

 ```ts
 import { ActionStandard } from 'flux-action-class'